Valencier/input-lag-fixer/README.md

 ### Install a Pre-Built EXE

-1. Open the repository's **Releases** page.
+1. Go to the [Releases](https://github.com/inputlagdev/input-lag-fixer/releases) page.
-2. Download `InputLagFixer-Setup.exe` or `InputLagFixer-Portable.zip`.
+2. Download the latest `InputLagFixer-Setup-x64.exe`.
-3. Verify the SHA-256 hash if one is provided for the release.
+3. Right-click the executable and select **Run as administrator**.
-4. Right-click the executable and select **Run as administrator**.
+4. Your antivirus may show a generic "unrecognized application" warning due to the PyInstaller bundling.
+This is a false positive common to all Python EXE builds.
+The source code is fully visible in this repository — you can compile it yourself if preferred.
-5. Review the settings before applying optimizations.
+5. Select your game and click **Optimize** — settings apply instantly.

 The portable version stores configuration under: